 So the first thing to do is to measure the length of your foot.

 Then you want to figure out if your foot is a little bit wider or if it’s a little bit narrow or if it’s just right in between because this will determine what kind of boots you can actually wear.
 Some boots are more catered towards wider feet and some cater towards narrower feet.
-You should not try to squeeze your foot in a very narrow shoe as this will cause extreme discomfort.
+You should not try to squeeze your foot in.

 I’ve seen a lot of people that have a wide foot, they actually just go up a size because they think that if it’s a size longer it’s also going to fit wider accordingly.
 However, then you’ll have a shoe that’s way too long just in order to compensate for a wide foot.
 Make sure that you’re getting a shoe that fits both lengthwise and widthwise.